apache/incubator-livy/docs/rest-api.md

   </tr>
 </table>

-<a name="footnote1">1</a>: Starting with version 0.5.0-incubating this field is not required.
+<a id="footnote1">1</a>: Starting with version 0.5.0-incubating this field is not required.
 To be
-compatible with previous versions users could still specify this with spark, pyspark or sparkr, implying that the submitted code snippet is the corresponding kind.
+compatible with previous versions users can still specify this with spark, pyspark or sparkr, implying that the submitted code snippet is the corresponding kind.

 #### Response Body